jakebathman/tailwindcss-uk-docs/source/docs/controlling-file-size.blade.md

 }
 ```

-These are mostly small wins compared to limiting your color palette or using fewer breakpoints, but they can still add up.
+These are mostly small wins compared to limiting your colour palette or using fewer breakpoints, but they can still add up.